Level 3 Learning and Development Practitioner Apprenticeship

 An apprenticeship is a blend of a full-time job with training.
 The apprentice will split their time 80/20.
 80% of their working time will be spent carrying out their day-to-day job responsibilities.
 20% of their time will be ‘off-the-job’ and spent working towards their apprenticeship qualification.

-From August 1st 2022, the new minimum off the-job training requirement for a full-time apprentice is 20% of a 30 hour week (even if the apprentice works more than 30 hours per week); this equates to an average of 6 hours of off-the-job training per week.
+The new minimum off the-job training requirement for a full-time apprentice is 20% of a 30 hour week (even if the apprentice works more than 30 hours per week); this equates to an average of 6 hours of off-the-job training per week.

 Vital to the success of the apprenticeship, the learner has to be actively working towards the standards at least 20% of the time they are paid by you over a minimum duration of 12 months.